Storage access to AWS S3 buckets

 IAM user

-A person that has specific permissions and access keys.
-You can only create one IAM user for a AWS S3 bucket.
+IAM user is a person that has specific permissions and access keys.
+You can only create one IAM user for an AWS S3 bucket.

 Access keys are credentials that you can create for an IAM user.
 An access key consists of the following parts: